 - 1. they have been lost or damaged, or - 2. you have good reason to believe they have been stolen or duplicated without your consent during the term

-No excess needs to be paid for your first claim under this benefit.
-That first claim will not affect your No Claims Bonus.
+You do not need to pay an excess, and a claim under this benefit will not affect your No Claims Bonus.